ValeriaPolicastro/robin/README.md

 found by a detection algorithm is statistically significant or is a result of chance, merely due to edge positions in the network.

-###### It provides:
+###### The package:
-* A procedure to examine the stability of the partition recovered against random perturbations of the original graph structure
-* Three tests to determine whether the obtained clustering departs significantly from the null model
-* A routine to compare different detection algorithms applied to the same network to discover which fits better
+1)Examine the robustness of a community detection algorithm against random perturbations of the original graph 2)Tests the statistical difference between the stability measure curves created 3)Makes a comparison between different community detection algorithms to choose the one that better fits the network of interest
-* A graphical interactive representation
+4)Gives a graphical interactive representation
 ---------------

 ## Example 1: "Robustness of a community detection"